microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 ### Pulling someone elses branch

 Sometimes you might have to pull down someone else's branch to test or work on something.
-The process is similair to the initial upstream master:
+Working with forks makes this process a little different than a standard git set up.
+The process is similar to the initial upstream master:

 ```
 git remote add yourFriendsRepo https://github.com/yourFriendsUserName/fluentui.git // creates a remote of your friends fork on your local machine